Three Small-Group Tours from San Francisco

 Focaccia Market and Bakery

-Focaccia Market and Bakery seemed like a popular salad and sandwich shop for locals.
+Focaccia Market and Bakery seemed like a popular salad and sandwich shop for those who worked nearby.
 We hit this particular location right during the rush hour lunchtime but were quickly served.
 If you are looking for a fast meal they offer ready-to-go salads and sandwiches in their coolers.

 But if you’ve got a little more time I suggest hopping in line for a build-your-own sandwich or salad.
 For the sandwich bar, you can choose your bread, cheese, sauces, and any meats or veggies you’d like to add on.
 Similarly, for the salad bar, you can choose your type of lettuce, toppings, and dressing.

 Bistro Boudin is located in the heart of Fisherman’s Wharf and offers a stunning view of San Francisco Bay.
-Their bakery, located on the first floor of the restaurant, offers to-go menu items which are perfect for lunch options and sells its legendary, fresh sourdough bread and amazing clam chowder (even by the can so take some home!).
+Their bakery, located on the first floor of the restaurant, offers to-go menu items that are perfect for lunch options and sells its legendary, fresh sourdough bread and amazing clam chowder (even by the can so take some home!).

 For starters, my mom and I shared their clam chowder and crab & corn bisque then indulged on their pan-seared scallops which were topped with pineapple chutney and served with braised farro and whipped potatoes.

 You can enjoy a glass of wine while gazing on the view of the cable car coming by and smelling the wood-burning oven.
 The menu at Venticello is small but specialized.
 I opted for their homemade gnocchi with gorgonzola and mushroom cream sauce.

 Ghirardelli Chocolate & Ice Cream Shop

-There are a few different Ghirardelli Chocolate & Ice Cream shops in San Francisco but he one at Ghirardelli Square is the original.
+There are a few different Ghirardelli Chocolate & Ice Cream shops in San Francisco but the one at Ghirardelli Square is the original.